neuralmagic/deepsparse/examples/docker-deployment/README.md

 ## Storing a Model Deployment in a Dockerfile

-There are two methods here:
+There are three methods here:
 1. Download the deployment directory to your host machine and copy it in
 2. Use sparsezoo.download in your Dockerfile
+3. Mount a host directory into docker when the container is run.

 #### Copying a host deployment directory